brainhubeu/hadron/packages/hadron-logger/README.md

 });
 ```

-Provider will get hadron logger config as first parameter.
+Provider takes the Hadron logger config as the first parameter.

-After your adapter is setup, you can define Your logger in hadron configuration and retrieve it using logger name.
+After your adapter is set up, you can define your logger in the Hadron configuration and retrieve it using the logger's name.

 ```javascript
 const hadronConfig = {